 Of course, you can eat them, but they do slightly resemble a number of very poisonous mushrooms, and their flavor is only ok.
 I don’t typically pick them for the table.

-These grow directly on dead wood during spring thaws and throughout the summer.
-They like dead willow trees and hardwoods.
+These grow directly on dead wood during the winter and through spring thaws.
+They particularly like dead willow trees and hardwoods.

 These cook very very quickly, if you are eating them hot, simply cook until they wilt, (about 30 seconds) then put on a paper towel and season with a bit of salt to taste their flavor, they are mild and pleasant.

 These can be pickled, stewed and frozen, or the stem trimmed and dried.
 When they are very young and in tight clusters, I like to pickle them.